B. J. Whitmer: The Hangmen Three (2007–2008)

-On February 23, 2007, Whitmer lost to Takeshi Morishima in a match for the World Championship in Dayton, Ohio.
+On February 23, 2007, Whitmer lost to Takeshi Morishima in a match for the ROH World Championship in Dayton, Ohio.
 In September 2007, he allied with Brent Albright and Adam Pearce to form The Hangmen Three (also spelled as The Hangm3n), which later saw them gain Shane Hagadorn as their manager.
 While a member of The Hangmen Three, Whitmer challenged for the World Tag Team Championship on a number of occasions with either Pearce or Albright, but was unsuccessful in regaining the title.
 In March 2008, Albright and Pearce joined Sweet 'n' Sour Inc., prompting Whitmer to leave The Hangmen Three.
 Later that month, ROH announced that Whitmer had resigned from the promotion, praising his "immense contribution".

 Independent circuit (2008, 2011–2012)

 Whitmer retired from professional wrestling shortly after leaving Ring of Honor in 2008.
-However, Whitmer would make his return to the ring on March 19, 2011, where he returned to the Heartland Wrestling Association and defeated Gerome Phillips to win his second Heavyweight Championship, which he held until losing it to Jesse Emerson on August 27.
+However, Whitmer would make his return to the ring on March 19, 2011, where he returned to the Heartland Wrestling Association and defeated Gerome Phillips to win his second HWA Heavyweight Championship, which he held until losing it to Jesse Emerson on August 27.
 The following month, it was announced that Whitmer was going to be taking part in Absolute Intense Wrestling's TPI tournament, not to be confused with the Ted Petty Invitational held by Independent Wrestling Association Mid-South.
 He would be eliminated from the tournament in the semifinals by Tim Donst.
 On September 9, Whitmer made his debut for Dragon Gate USA, competing in a six-way elimination match, which was won by Brodie Lee.
-One week later, Whitmer returned to Independent Wrestling Association Mid-South and defeated Bucky Collins to win the vacant Light Heavyweight Championship, which he held until losing it to Collins on October 14.
+One week later, Whitmer returned to Independent Wrestling Association Mid-South and defeated Bucky Collins to win the vacant IWA Mid-South Light Heavyweight Championship, which he held until losing it to Collins on October 14.
 Whitmer's first internet pay-per-view appearance for Dragon Gate USA took place on November 11 at Revolt, where he defeated Vinny Marseglia.
 Two days later at Freedom Fight 2011, Whitmer was defeated by Brodie Lee in a singles match.